Ionization and temperature measurements in warm dense copper using x-ray absorption spectroscopy: Experimental Data and Analysis

 \subsection{Extracting Inferred Temperature and Ionization from the Cu K-edge}

 The measured Cu XAS from these four experimental configurations are shown in Figure \ref{fig:allshots} denoted throughout as undriven, low-drive, mid-drive, and high-drive configurations corresponding to no laser drive, 3ns drive, 2ns drive, and 1ns drive, respectively.
-Here, we can qualitatively see the changing plasma conditions with drive intensity.
+These spectra qualitatively illustrate how the plasma conditions change, and therefore the K-edge, with drive intensity.
 Sensitivity to temperature in the K-edge and ionization in the resonance absorption show changes in the Cu plasma conditions as the drive is changed.
+We also note the presence of K$\beta$ fluorescence pumped by the laser driven plasma, most notably in the high-drive case.
+Because the source (the ablation plasma) pumps the fluorescence from a different location and early in time, it is not expected to significantly effect the XAS measurement, but it can contribute to the K-edge region shape and that must be considered in the analysis.

-Analyzing the slope of the K-edge and broadening of the 1s-3p absorption features require an accurate instrument response function (IRF) to account for the spectral resolution of the measurement.
+Accurate analysis of the K-edge slope and broadening of the 1s-3p absorption features require an accurate instrument response function (IRF) to account for the spectral resolution of the measurement.
 The IRF was determined from the undriven configuration that measured the cold Cu K-edge.
 The total instrument response here includes the inherent instrument resolution as well as source broadening from the backlighter size, in the case of absorption, and from the Cu target size, in the case of K$\alpha$ and K$\beta$ emission.
-The backlighter source function can also be determined from this measured data, since the cold Cu density and thickness are known, which are important for characterizing and analyzing the driven shots.
+The backlighter source function can also be determined from this measured data, since the cold Cu density and thickness is known, which are important for characterizing and analyzing the driven shots.
 Figure \ref{fig:ambanddrive}(a) shows the undriven measurement compared to a tabulated cold edge \cite{schoonjans_xraylib_2011}.